msgtobala/My-Books/Flutter/Flutter.md

 > In CircleAvatar, for background Image we cannot use, Image.asset or Image.network instead use AssetImage, NetworkImage

+For Normal form use TextField with controllers(TextEditingControllers)[_controller.text].For complex forms use Form() widget

 #### Inputs and InputFields

 ```dart